BioDAS/biodas.github.io/wiki/Spec_Review.md

 "transcribed" are all valid categories.
 The existence of these categories allows researchers to add new annotation types if the existing list is inadequate without entirely losing all semantic value.
-(we also encourage the use of ECO numbers to represent the method of annotation e.g.ECO:0000032 "inferred from curated blast match to nucleic acid).
+<font color="red"> (we also encourage the use of ECO numbers to
+represent the method of annotation e.g.ECO:0000032 "inferred from curated blast match to nucleic acid).</font>

 #### Example